Gayathri324/UK_Rail_Performance_-_Delay_Analysis/README.md

 ## How to Use
 1. Clone the repository
-2. Open the dataset or SQL files
+2. Open the SQL files and Python files
 3. Open Tableau dashboard file (.twbx or .twb)
 4. Explore the interactive dashboard